daattali/beautiful-jekyll/_posts/2020-08-26-four-ways-to-be-realistic-with-your-to-do-list.md

 ![A picture of my journal opened up.](/uploads/bulletjournal.jpg "bulletjournal")

 _If you liked these tips and love your to do lists or want to get better at them, learning the simple bullet journal method may be for you too!
 I have some great links to get you started with using this method if that sounds like something that would be helpful.
 Feel free to send me an email at_ [_simplehomemom@gmail.com_](mailto:eastcoastkellyb@gmail.com) _for those links._

-_Cheers,_

-Kelly

-**Did you find this helpful?
-If so, I would greatly appreciate if you shared it.**